BerriAI/litellm/docs/my-website/docs/proxy/team_budgets.md

 - Mock response returns 30 total tokens / request
 - Each team will only be able to make 1 request per minute
 """
-"""
-- Run 2 concurrent teams calling same model
-- model has 60 TPM
-- Mock response returns 30 total tokens / request
-- Each team will only be able to make 1 request per minute
-"""

 import requests
 from openai import OpenAI, RateLimitError